 The pre-academic IEP curriculum is based on the Common European Framework of Reference (CEFR).
 The CEFR is designed to allow language programs flexibility in meeting the individual or profiled group needs of their students.
 The UWM IEP divides into four CEFR macro-levels (A1, A2, B1, B2).
-A description of each course and the student learning outcomes can be found in the IEP Curriculum Guide.
+A description of each course and the student learning outcomes can be found in the IEP Curriculum Guides below:

 Initial Placement Procedures

 On arrival day, new students will take the proctored Michigan Placement Test online as well as complete a timed writing assessment.
 Both assessments provided the CEFR score necessary for initial placement in all classes.
 The IEP has four levels, A1, A2, B1 and B2.
 A1 is the beginning level and B2 is the advanced level.